sveltejs/cli/documentation/docs/20-commands/20-sv-add.md

 # Install a community add-on by org
 npx sv add @supacool

-# Use a local add-on (for development or custom/private add-ons)
+# Use a local add-on (for development or internal use)
 npx sv add file:../path/to/my-addon

 # Mix and match official and community add-ons